Niels Hemmingsens Gade 3: 19th century

 The property was at the time of the 1801 census home to a total of 18 people distributed on three households.
 The first household consisted of auditor in Rentekammeret Peter Høvinghoff, his wife Johanne Marie Høvinghoff, the wife's sister Christine Sæbyem the five-year-old relative Else Olive Wahl and the maid Bente Petersen.
 The second household consisted of professor Cæsar Terette, his wife Theresa Terette, their daughter Theodora Terette and the 14-year-old servant Poul Nielsen.
 The third household consisted of the bookdealer Jacob Paaske and his wife Cecilia Hammer, the nephew Joachim Paaske, the bookdealer's apprentice Nicolai Petersen, the maid Sophie Marie, the 60-year-old widow Abigael Hammer, the widow's sister-in-law Anne Marie Lund, the widow's daughter Seraphine Hammer and the lodger Abraham Tidemann.
 It seems likely that the former owner Andreas Hammer and the 1801 residents Cecilia and Abigael Hammer were related but it is not clear how.

 The property was in the new cadastre of 1806 listed as No. 166.
 It was by then owned by Anton J. Harder.

 The property was at the time of the 1840 census home to a total of 19 people.
-Wilhelmine Charlotte Lindem a 63-year-old unmarried woman, was operating a sort of bording home for girls on the three upper floors.
+Wilhelmine Charlotte Lindem a 63-year-old unmarried woman, was operating a sort of boarding house for girls on the three upper floors.
 Seven girls aged eight to 17 were living there with her.
 Two governesses, a house maid (husjomfru), a female cook, a maid, a seamstress and a male caretaker were also living there with them.
 Georg Christian Nicolaisen, who worked as a clerk for the Danish Admiralty, resided with his sister Johanne Christiane Lorentsine Nicolaysen, the maid Dorthea Lovise Klinge and the jurist Ernst Aretander on the ground floor.

 The property was at the time of the 1845 census home to a total of 18 people.
 Thorleif Gudmund Repp, a translator, resided with his wife Nicoline Petr.
 Repp, their four children and two maids on the second floor.Necoline Sundorph. a 63-year-old widow, resided with her two daughters, her two-year-old granddaughter, the wet nurse Birte Nielsdatter and a maid on the first floor.
 Caroline Schiødte, another widow, resided with her two unmarried children and a maid on the third floor.

 The property was at the time of the 1860 census home to a total of 16 people.
 Stig Mygind (1813-1867), a lawyer, resided with his wife Marie Louise née Dahl, their four children and a maid on the first floor.
 Christiane Philippine née Dormeyer (1797-1865), widow of pastor Peter Johannes Spang (1796-1846), resided with her three unmarried daughters, the widow Frederikke Milche née Rohmenberg and a maid on the second floor.
 Spang's late husband had died back in 1846, just one year after being appointed as minister of the Church of the Holy Ghost.
 Nicoline Marie Lønholdt and Emilie Hauptmann, two unmarried women working with needlework, resided with a maid on the third floor.